Dragon's Domain: Music

-In addition to the regular Barry Gray score (drawn primarily from "Matter of Life and Death" and "Another Time, Another Place"), an arrangement of the Remo Giazotto composition 'Adagio in G Minor for Strings and Organ' (incorrectly attributed to Albinoni) is played over the flight sequences of the Ultra Probe, and the 'space horror music' composed by Vic Elms and Alan Willis for "Ring Around the Moon" is used during the encounters with the monster.
+In addition to the regular Barry Gray score (drawn primarily from "Matter of Life and Death" and "Another Time, Another Place"), an arrangement of the Remo Giazotto composition Adagio in G Minor for Strings and Organ (incorrectly attributed to Albinoni) is played over the flight sequences of Ultra Probe.

 Reception

+Some contemporary reviews were negative.
+The Bristol Evening Post wrote that the episode's "plastic octopus-like monster" takes the audience "back to the bad old days" of "amateurish space fiction of the-little-green-men variety".
+Baird Searles, who watched "Dragon's Domain" as episode 2, criticised dialogue stating that the Moon had entered intergalactic space, finding it incredible that the characters could have left the Milky Way.
+He also commented that the use of flashback early in the series suggested "a poverty of invention" on the part of the writers.

+Later reviews considered the episode to be one of Space: 1999s best.
+SFX magazine rated it "A-plus", calling the flashbacks "extremely effective" and the monster "superbly nightmarish".
+SciFiNow gave it 4 out of 5, describing it as a "real standout" because of its "unusual structure" and "great character study".

-A retrospective by Nerdist calls "Dragon's Domain" the best episode of the series.
-TV Zone magazine rated it the best of Year One, stating: "[...]
+A retrospective by Nerdist named "Dragon's Domain" the best episode of the series.
+A 1992 issue of TV Zone magazine expressed the same view, describing it as "the episode everyone remembers [...]
+[T]his is perhaps the only occasion the series got absolutely everything right, and it's one to savour."
+A 2004 issue rated it the best episode of Year One, commenting: "[...]
 'Dragon's Domain' scores for one simple reason – it scares you rigid."
 As well as the horror and Crichton's "dark direction", the magazine praised the episode's "solid drama" and the performances of Garko and Landau.
-Journalist and Space: 1999 fan Shaqui Le Vesconte called the tentacled creature "genuinely the stuff of nightmares."
+Dreamwatch Bulletin argued that the episode was improved by making a guest Alphan character, rather than Koenig, the focus of the story.

-Ian Berriman of SFX characterises the episode as "full-on horror" with a "Lovecraftian abomination at its heart."
-Jay Allen Sanford is critical of the alien creature, writing that he was "completely unimpressed by the rubber Japanese porn tentacle monster with a conveyor belt going in and out of its mouth".
-Of the Ultra Probe scenes, he argues that Lost in Space gave a better take on the idea of a "spaceship junkyard".
+Ian Berriman of SFX characterised the episode as "full-on horror" with a "Lovecraftian abomination at its heart."
+Journalist and Space: 1999 fan Shaqui Le Vesconte called the alien creature "genuinely the stuff of nightmares."
+Jay Allen Sanford was critical of the creature, writing that he was "completely unimpressed by the rubber Japanese-porn tentacle monster with a conveyor belt going in and out of its mouth".
+Of the Ultra Probe scenes, he argued that Lost in Space gave a better take on the idea of a "spaceship junkyard".

-John Kenneth Muir comments that besides George and the Dragon, the story evokes Homer's Odyssey and the 19th-century novels Moby-Dick and Twenty Thousand Leagues Under the Seas in its portrayal of Cellini's quest to destroy the monster.
-He also argues that the episode "feels like a direct precursor" to the science fiction horror film Alien (1979) and its sequel, Aliens (1986).
+John Kenneth Muir wrote that in addition to George and the Dragon, the portrayal of Cellini's quest to destroy the monster evokes Homer's Odyssey, the 19th-century novels Moby-Dick and Twenty Thousand Leagues Under the Seas, and the science fiction horror film It!
+The Terror from Beyond Space (1958).
+He also argued that the episode "feels like a direct precursor" to the science fiction horror film Alien (1979) and its sequel, Aliens (1986).